Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/index.md

-# PortHamiltonianBenchmarkSystems
+# PortHamiltonianBenchmarkSystems.jl

 ## About

-**PortHamiltonianBenchmarkSystems.jl** is a collection of port-Hamiltonian system constructors, that can be used as benchmarks for simulation, control and model-order reduction algorithms.
+[PortHamiltonianBenchmarkSystems.jl](https://algopaul.github.io/PortHamiltonianBenchmarkSystems.jl/) is a collection of port-Hamiltonian system constructors, that can be used as benchmarks for simulation, control and model-order reduction algorithms.
 We feature a wide spectrum of linear, nonlinear, ODE and DAE systems, with full choice of parameters, as well as many default configurations.

-!!!
-Note
+!!! note
-If you don't intend to use Julia as a main language in your research/project, but still want to take advantage of this package, you can download `mat`-files for each system in our collection at link.
-Alternatively, you could generate your desired system in Julia and save the matrices as `mat`-files, using [MAT.jl](https://github.com/JuliaIO/MAT.jl).
+	If you do not intend to use Julia as a main language in your research or project, but still want to take advantage of this package, you can download MAT-files for various configurations of each system from our [Zenodo](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems.jl/).
+Alternatively, you could generate your desired systems in Julia and save them in a format of your choosing (e.g. as MAT-files, using [MAT.jl](https://github.com/JuliaIO/MAT.jl)).

 ## Installation and Usage

-To install **PortHamiltonianBenchmarkSystems**, run the following commands in the Julia REPL:
+To install [PortHamiltonianBenchmarkSystems.jl](https://algopaul.github.io/PortHamiltonianBenchmarkSystems.jl/), run the following commands in the Julia REPL:
 ```julia
 (@v1.7) pkg> add "https://github.com/Algopaul/PortHamiltonianBenchmarkSystems.jl/"
 ```
-To generate one of the systems, e.g. a single mass-spring-damper chain with the parameters from [Gugercin2012](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems/blob/7c7e588f9bd67ba4a5c67ac37768c9c43021e6e6/bibliography.tex#L9-L17), type:
+To generate one of the systems, e.g. a mass-spring-damper chain with the parameters from [Gugercin2012](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems/blob/7c7e588f9bd67ba4a5c67ac37768c9c43021e6e6/bibliography.tex#L9-L17), type:
 ```julia
 using PortHamiltonianBenchmarkSystems